 It’s sometimes useful to know how to harden steel.
 Although it’s possible to do woodturning with very few tools, I can never resist trying something new.
 Sometimes I buy tools, but often I make them myself.
-Back in the days before commercial tools were available, turners knew how to harden steel and temper it.
+Back in the days before factory-made tools were available, turners knew how to harden steel and temper it.
 They made their own tools out of high carbon steel, or got them from the local blacksmith.
-The best way to harden steel and temper it is to do it properly by modern methods.
+Of course, the best way to harden steel and temper it is to do it properly, using modern methods based on good science and metallurgy.
 This requires the right steel for the job, with careful control of temperatures and timing and the rates of heating and cooling.
-But acceptable results can usually be obtained using the cruder methods described here.
+Acceptable results for many purposes can usually be obtained using the cruder methods described here.
+But modern high speed steel cutting tools are best, particularly if they are to get a lot of use.

 Turning tools are now rarely manufactured from carbon steel, but it is still used for many other purposes.
 Even for turning tools, it still works as well as it did when the old-time turners made their living with it.
 You can buy high carbon steel in various grades from steel stockholders, some suitable for hardening in water and others in oil.